crepantherx/app/README.md

-# Hi, I am Sudhir Singh
+# Hi, I am crepantherx
-I can play
+## This repo demonstrates the CICD pipeline